renuo/redmine_renuo_theme_opale/README.md

 ## Install

-To install this theme, [download the lastest release](https://github.com/gagnieray/opale/archive/master.zip) and decompress the archive to your Redmine's `public/themes` folder.
+To install this theme [download the lastest release](https://github.com/gagnieray/opale/archive/master.zip) and decompress the archive to your Redmine's `public/themes` folder.

 Then go to `Redmine > Administration > Settings > Display` and select `Opale` from the theme's list and save the settings.